 - Toast shelled raw pumpkin seeds by placing in a dry skillet over medium heat.
 Shake pan and remove from heat once the seeds begin to brown slightly.
 Set aside to cool.

-- Melt chocolate over boiling water.
+- Melt chocolate slowly over boiling water.

 - Spread the chocolate evenly on the parchment paper.